reshmabidikar/slate/source/includes/_account.md

 None.

-**Returns**
+**Response**

-Returns a list of account audit logs with history.
+If successful, returns a status code of 200 and a list of audit logs.

-### Retrieve account email audit logs with history by id
+### Retrieve account email audit logs with history

+Retrieve a list of audit log records showing events that occurred involving changes to a specified account email.
+History information (a copy of the full email object) is included with each record.

 **HTTP Request**